dynexo/caddy-dns-powerdns/README.md

 powerdns module for Caddy
 ===========================

 This package contains a DNS provider module for [Caddy](https://github.com/caddyserver/caddy).
-It can be used to manage DNS records with \<PROVIDER\>.
+It can be used to manage DNS records with powerdns.

 ## Caddy module name